UN Aviation Agency To Call For Global Drone Registry - Slashdot

 That is a nice looking drone.
 Good price too.
 Someone in my apartment complex has been flying that model around.

+Because, honestly those are the only ones worth worrying about.
+Who even gives a fuck about the retired guy who flys his 24" p-51 replica every Saturday at the local municipal soccer field?
+Amateur enthusiasts aren't really a problem.
+I'm not worried about actors like Amazon flying drones, they are going to be ve

-This is like a global calculator registry (Score:2)
+This is like a global calculator registry (Score:3)

 Except that drones are far easier to assemble than a calculator these days.